chivandikwa/gatsby-casper/src/content/upgrading-angular.md

 ## Migrate the material theme

-If you are working with material and have updated across Angular material versions that also have an update to the material specification, for example from the material specification 2 to 3, you may need to update your base theme if you are using any as those these target a specific specification, documentation [here](https://material.angular.io/guide/theming).
+If you are working with material and have updated across Angular material versions that also have an update to the material specification, for example from the material specification 2 to 3, you may need to update your base theme if you are using any, as those target a specific specification, documentation [here](https://material.angular.io/guide/theming).
 In our scenario we had the deeppurple-amber.css as the base and we chose to move over to azure-blue.css.

 ![](img/clean/angular/one.png)